dylan-security-journey/nist-800-171-assessment-simulation/02_SecureTech_SSP.md

 The company’s mission is to empower clients to meet federal cybersecurity requirements and protect sensitive data through tailored, cost-effective solutions.
 SecureTech Solutions operates in a hybrid cloud environment and handles Controlled Unclassified Information (CUI) on behalf of its clients, making compliance with NIST SP 800-171 a critical component of its operations.

-This System Security Plan (SSP) outlines the technical and procedural safeguards implemented by SecureTech Solutions to meet the 110 security requirements defined in NIST SP 800-171, ensuring the confidentiality, integrity, and availability of CUI within its systems.
+This System Security Plan (SSP) outlines the technical and procedural safeguards implemented by SecureTech Solutions to meet primarily three control families defined in NIST SP 800-171, ensuring the confidentiality, integrity, and availability of CUI within its systems.
 ---

 ## 2. System Boundary Description